ni/measurement-plugin-labview/docs/README.md

 4. Use `Measurement Framework` and run the measurements interactively in InstrumentStudio.
 For more details, please refer to the section [Using the Measurement Framework plugin in InstrumentStudio](#using-the-measurement-framework-plugin-in-instrumentstudio).

 Note: The Line and Load regulation measurements have not been tested with real hardware.
-They have only been tested with the simulated instruments listed above.
+They have only been tested with simulated instruments.

 ---

 ## Using the Measurement Framework plugin in InstrumentStudio

-To host a measurement in InstrumentStudio using the measurement framework plugin, follow the steps mentioned below:
+To interact with a measurement in InstrumentStudio using the measurement framework plugin, follow the steps mentioned below:

 1. Once all the packages are installed, open InstrumentStudio and click on `Manual Layout` and create a large panel for `Measurement Framework`.